finos/legend/examples/service-execution-jar/README.md

 A "service execution" jar is a Java library generated from a Legend model.

 Consider the service model below.
-It is a grouping of a data access query with a mapping to a physical (relational store) and specific database connection.
+It is a grouping of a data access query, a mapping to a physical (relational) store and a specific database connection.
 ```
 Service service::persons
 {